JohnsonOUO/Benzol-Service-Platform/cus_tb/readme.md

 mvn -v
 ```
 ## How to Package
+Here, we will **learn how to package** first in order to ensure the source code is worked.
-We want to change the web ui.
-Hence, we need to repackage ui-ngx and msa folder.
+If we want to change the web ui.
+Hence, **we need to repackage ui-ngx and msa folder after you modify those files.**
+**Note:**
-Because msa will use the package which created by ui-ngx, we will package ui-ngx first.
+  Because msa will use the package which created by ui-ngx, we should package ui-ngx first.
 ```
 cd ~/thingsboard/ui-ngx
 mvn clean install -DskipTests=true